GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

     // We inherit from GameManager, which takes care of the logic for:
     // - Instantiation of this Singleton prior to the scene loading.
     // - Adding/removing/publishing Message Events.
-    // - Adding/removing/getting StateMachines, MonoSystems, and EntitySystems.
+    // - Adding/removing/getting StateMachines, and MonoSystems.
     // - Giving us access to various overrides related to game bootstrapping. internal sealed class AkashicGameManager : GameManager
     {
-        // All parent transforms used for individual StateMachines, MonoSystems, EntitySystems,
+        // All parent transforms used for individual StateMachines, MonoSystems,
         // and Controllers are organized under the "Management" header.
         //
-        // For every StateMachine, MonoSystem, or EntitySystem created for the game:
+        // For every StateMachine, or MonoSystem created for the game:
         //
         // - Create a child GameObject under the associated ParentTransform in the prefab
         // - Serialize a reference to the GameObject's MonoBehaviour StateMachine,
-        //   MonoSystem, or EntitySystem component into the editor.
+        //   or MonoSystem component into the editor.
         // - Drag and drop the child GameObject to the appropriate serialized field [Header("Management")]
         [SerializeField] private Transform statesParentTransform;